Public Information

 Get Fingerprinted

-If you need to be fingerprinted for employment or other purposes you may come by the Justice Complex at 410 W Washington from 9:00 a.m. to 4:00 p.m.
+If you need to be fingerprinted for employment or other purposes, you may come by the Justice Complex at 410 W Washington from 8:00 a.m. until 3:00 p.m.
 Monday through Friday, excluding holidays.
-A $5.00 fee must be paid at the time services are rendered and you are asked to bring your own fingerprint cards with you if possible.
+A $15.00 fee must be paid at the time services are rendered.
+Please bring a state-issued ID and all documents related to the fingerprint request.

 Public Information Office Useful Links